 Usage of Visual Programming

-Everyone knows when to use traditional programming and knows the functions they serve.
+Everyone knows when to use traditional programming and the functions they serves.
 On the other hand, visual programming isn’t as well known as traditional programming.
 That is why we will discuss the functions and usages of visual programming.
 There are three main uses of VP that you could benefit from and use it for:

 For Educational Purposes